Juan-Jones/adablog/src/content/blog/flip-domain-names.md

 ## Domain Flipping Strategies

 First things first, build a domain portfolio.
 Don't just focus on .com domains.
 Search for other popular extensions like .net, .org, and country-specific ones like .co.uk.
 Invest in domains across different niches to spread your risk.
-* Monitor Trends: Keep an eye on emerging trends and technologies to identify new opportunities.

-Invest in Expired Domains;

-Expired domains can be a goldmine.
-These are domains that were previously registered but not renewed.
-They often come with existing traffic and backlinks, adding to their value.
-Tools like ExpiredDomains.net can help you find valuable expired domains.

-Monetize Unsold Domains;

 ## Types of Domain Names